Get travel and medical insurance

 If you are considering travelling outside of Ireland:

-Finland is gradually easing the restrictions that were introduced to combat the spread of COVID-19.
-Most were lifted on 1 June but some remain in place.
+The number of new COVID-19 cases in Finland has increased significantly over the past month.
+While Finland has lifted most of the restrictive measures that were introduced to combat the spread of COVID-19, some remain in place.
 Further information about the restrictions is available here.

 The Government of Finland has set up a national telephone service which is available for general inquiries on the coronavirus (COVID-19).
 The telephone number is +358 295 535 535 (currently open from 8 am to 9pm weekdays, and from 9am to 3 pm on Saturdays).
 The service point is not available for health consultation in individual cases but provides general information.
 If you suspect that you may have coronavirus, you can carry out a symptom assessment using the Omaolo website, available here.